Ullmann condensation: Mechanism of Ullmann-type reactions

 These copper(I) compounds subsequently react with the aryl halide in a net metathesis reaction:

 In the case of C-N coupling, kinetic studies implicate oxidative addition reaction followed by reductive elimination from Cu(III) intermediates (L_{n}| = one or more spectator ligands):

 History

-The Ullmann ether synthesis or is named after its inventor, Fritz Ullmann.
+The Ullmann ether synthesis is named after its inventor, Fritz Ullmann.
 The corresponding Goldberg reaction, is named after Irma Goldberg.
 The Hurtley reaction, which involves C-C bond formation, is similarly named after its inventor.